imagekitio/docs-keep-a-changelog/features/multi_account_user_association.md

 For users that are added to multiple ImageKit accounts, login always requires a one-time password (OTP) that is sent to the registered email.

-[Enforce MFA](./multi-factor-authentication.md) setting does not apply to such users.
+Enabling or disabling [multi-factor authentication](./multi-factor-authentication.md) has no effect on the login process of such users.
 They will always be required to enter the OTP to login to the dashboard.

 ## Support